simonalexanderson/IVA2020/index.md

 ### Releted Work
 - <a href="http://www.speech.kth.se/tts-demos/">Demo site for the spontaneous TTS used in the study</a>.
-- <a href="https://github.com/simonalexanderson/StyleGestures">Code and data for gesture synthesis</a>
+- <a href="https://github.com/simonalexanderson/StyleGestures">Repository for the gesture synthesis</a>.

 ### Citing